gianpaj/cartrawler.github.io/_section_android/integration.md

 2. Add our repository.
 (Daniel to clarify URL)
 3. Add repository credentials to gradle config as shown on the right.
 4. Include activity.
 (Daniel to clarify name)
-5. Update the proguard config.
-(Daniel to clarify what is updated
+5. Update the proguard config as shown on the right.